 Are you ready for the next challenge to come your way?
-Many times we wait for battles to arise before we try to get ready, which makes winning harder.
-In this video, we discuss the importance of being prepared in advance for the battles of life.
+Many times, we wait for battles before get ready, which makes winning harder.
+This video discusses the importance of advance preparation for the battles of life.

-We’ve been looking at the passage in the Bible about David and Goliath, examining principles that will help you in the situations you are facing.
+We are looking at the Bible passage about David and Goliath, examining principles that will help you in the situations you are facing.